ryantd42/NY-Legislative-Git/2023/S2931B-2023/bill.md

-  2. IN IMPLEMENTING THIS SECTION, THE COMMISSIONER SHALL SEEK THE INPUT OF REPRESENTATIVES OF HOME CARE PROVIDERS, HOSPITALS AND NURSING  HOMES, HEALTH  CARE  PROFESSIONALS,  HEALTH  PLANS  AND INSURERS, CONSUMERS AND THEIR FAMILY MEMBERS AND CAREGIVERS, AND HOME  CARE  WORKERS  (INCLUDING LABOR ORGANIZATIONS).
+  2. IN IMPLEMENTING THIS SECTION, THE COMMISSIONER SHALL SEEK THE INPUT OF REPRESENTATIVES OF HOME CARE PROVIDERS, HOSPITALS AND NURSING  HOMES, HEALTH  CARE  PROFESSIONALS,  HEALTH  PLANS  AND INSURERS, CONSUMERS AND
- S. 2931--A  3
+ S. 2931--B  3

+ THEIR FAMILY MEMBERS AND CAREGIVERS, AND HOME  CARE  WORKERS  (INCLUDING LABOR ORGANIZATIONS).
   §  4.
 Section 365-a of the social services law is amended by adding a new subdivision 11 to read as follows:
   11. HOME CARE SERVICES.
 IF AN INDIVIDUAL ELIGIBLE FOR  SERVICES  UNDER THIS  TITLE  IS  DETERMINED UNDER THIS ARTICLE, BY A HEALTH CARE PROFES- SIONAL, TO BE MEDICALLY ELIGIBLE FOR ADMISSION TO A GENERAL HOSPITAL FOR SERVICES OTHER THAN ACUTE OR EMERGENCY SERVICES, OR TO A  NURSING  HOME, OR  THE  INDIVIDUAL  IS BEING CARED FOR IN A GENERAL HOSPITAL OR NURSING HOME AND DESIRES TO RECEIVE CARE AT HOME, AND HOME CARE  SERVICES  WOULD BE  REASONABLY  APPROPRIATE  FOR THE INDIVIDUAL, THE INDIVIDUAL SHALL BE INFORMED ORALLY AND IN WRITING OF THE AVAILABILITY OF HOME CARE SERVICES AVAILABLE IN  THE  PERSON'S  COUNTY  OF  RESIDENCE.
 IF  THE  INDIVIDUAL CONSENTS,  AN  APPROPRIATE HEALTH CARE PROFESSIONAL MAY REFER THE PERSON FOR A COMPREHENSIVE ASSESSMENT FOR HOME CARE SERVICES UNDER THIS  TITLE.
  WHERE  THE  INDIVIDUAL LACKS CAPACITY TO MAKE HEALTH CARE DECISIONS, THE NOTICE SHALL BE MADE TO, AND CONSENT MAY BE MADE BY, A PERSON AUTHORIZED TO MAKE HEALTH CARE DECISIONS FOR THE INDIVIDUAL.
   § 5.
 Subdivision 3 and paragraphs (a) and (b) of  subdivision  3-c  of
  section 3614 of the public health law, subdivision 3 as amended by chap- ter  622  of the laws of 1988, paragraphs (a) and (b) of subdivision 3-c as added by section 63-b of part C of chapter 58 of the  laws  of  2007, are  amended  and  three new subdivisions 1-a, 9-a and 15 are added to read as follows:
   1-A.  RATES FOR HOME CARE SERVICES AGENCIES  AND  HOME  CARE  SERVICES UNDER  THIS  SECTION  SHALL  BE REASONABLE AND REASONABLY RELATED TO THE COST OF EFFICIENTLY PROVIDING THE SERVICES AND ASSURING AN ADEQUATE  AND ACCESSIBLE  SUPPLY  OF  THE  SERVICES  (INCLUDING WORKFORCE RECRUITMENT, TRAINING, COMPENSATION, RETENTION AND SUFFICIENCY); TAKING INTO  CONSID- ERATION THE ELEMENTS OF COST, GEOGRAPHICAL DIFFERENTIALS IN THE ELEMENTS OF  COST  CONSIDERED, ECONOMIC FACTORS IN THE AREA IN WHICH THE SERVICES ARE TO BE DELIVERED.
   3. Prior to the approval of [such] THE rates, the  commissioner  shall determine  and  certify  to  the  state  director of the budget that the proposed rate schedules for payments for certified  home  health  agency services  or services provided by long term home health care programs or AIDS home care programs [are reasonably related  to  the  costs  of  the efficient production of such services.
 In making such certification, the commissioner  shall  take  into  consideration  the  elements  of  cost, geographical differentials in the elements of cost considered,  economic factors  in the area in which the certified home health agency, provider of a long term home health care program or provider of an AIDS home care program is located, costs of certified home health  agencies,  providers of  long  term  home health care programs or providers of AIDS home care programs of comparable size, and the  need  for  incentives  to  improve services and institute economies] MEET THE REQUIREMENTS OF THIS SECTION.
   (a)  [Demonstration  rates]  RATES  of payment or fees shall be estab- lished IN COMPLIANCE WITH THIS SECTION for telehealth services  provided by  a certified home health agency, a long term home health care program or AIDS home care program, or for telehealth services by a licensed home care services agency under contract with such an agency or  program,  in order to ensure the availability of technology-based patient monitoring, communication  and  health  management.
-Reimbursement  for  telehealth services  provided  [pursuant  to]  UNDER this section shall be provided [only in connection with Federal Food and  Drug  Administration-approved and  interoperable  devices,  and  incorporated as part of the patient's plan of care] FOR TELEHEALTH SERVICES DESCRIBED IN THIS SECTION, AS WELL AS TELEHEALTH AS DEFINED IN ARTICLE TWENTY-NINE-G OF THIS  CHAPTER.
-The
+Reimbursement  for  telehealth services provided [pursuant to] UNDER this  section  shall  be  provided [only  in  connection with Federal Food and Drug Administration-approved and interoperable devices, and incorporated as  part  of  the  patient's
- S. 2931--A  4
+ S. 2931--B  4

- commissioner  shall  seek federal financial participation with regard to this [demonstration] initiative.
+ plan of care] FOR TELEHEALTH SERVICES DESCRIBED IN THIS SECTION, AS WELL AS  TELEHEALTH  AS DEFINED IN ARTICLE TWENTY-NINE-G OF THIS CHAPTER.
+The commissioner shall seek federal financial participation with  regard  to this [demonstration] initiative.
 SUCH REIMBURSEMENT SHALL BE PROVIDED AS EITHER  A SEPARATE RATE FROM, OR AS A SPECIFIED PAYMENT UNDER, THE METH- ODOLOGY UNDER SUBDIVISION THIRTEEN OF THIS SECTION.
   (b) The purposes of [such] THE services shall  be  to  assist  in  the effective  monitoring  and  management  of patients whose medical, func- tional and/or environmental needs can be appropriately  and  cost-effec- tively  met  at home through the application of telehealth intervention.
  Reimbursement provided [pursuant to] UNDER this subdivision shall be for services to patients with conditions or clinical  circumstances  associ- ated  with  the  need  for  frequent  monitoring,  [and/or] the need for frequent physician, skilled nursing or acute care services, [and]  where the  provision  of telehealth services can appropriately reduce the need for on-site or in-office visits or acute  or  long  term  care  facility admissions,  OR  WHERE THE TELEHEALTH SERVICES APPROPRIATELY ALLOW FOR A HOME CARE SERVICE BY  MEANS  OF  TELEHEALTH  TECHNOLOGY  INSTEAD  OF  AN IN-PERSON  VISIT BY THE HOME CARE SERVICES AGENCY.
 [Such] THE conditions and clinical circumstances shall include, but not be limited to, conges- tive heart failure, diabetes,  chronic  pulmonary  obstructive  disease, wound  care,  polypharmacy, mental or behavioral problems limiting self- management, and technology-dependent care  such  as  continuous  oxygen, ventilator care, total parenteral nutrition or enteral feeding.
-  9-A. (A) NOTWITHSTANDING ANY INCONSISTENT PROVISION OF  THIS  SECTION, EFFECTIVE  FOR ANNUAL PERIODS BEGINNING JULY FIRST, TWO THOUSAND TWENTY- FOUR, THE COMMISSIONER SHALL, SUBJECT TO  THE  AVAILABILITY  OF  FEDERAL FINANCIAL  PARTICIPATION  AND UPON APPROVAL OF THE STATE DIRECTOR OF THE BUDGET, FURTHER ADJUST MEDICAL ASSISTANCE RATES OF PAYMENT FOR HOME CARE SERVICES AGENCIES AND HOME CARE SERVICES, INCLUDING HOME  CARE  SERVICES PROVIDED  BY ENTITIES QUALIFYING UNDER SUBDIVISION NINE OF THIS SECTION, TARGETED FOR INCREASED  SALARY  AND  BENEFITS  FOR  HOME  HEALTH  AIDES, PERSONAL  CARE  AIDES AND CONSUMER DIRECTED PERSONAL ASSISTANTS, AS WELL AS FOR RECRUITMENT, TRAINING AND RETENTION OF DIRECT  CARE  WORKERS  FOR SERVICES IN SHORTAGE AREAS AND BY SHORTAGE DISCIPLINES WHICH MAY INCLUDE NURSES,  THERAPISTS, SOCIAL WORKERS, HOME HEALTH AIDES AND PERSONAL CARE AIDES.
+  9-A.  (A)  NOTWITHSTANDING ANY INCONSISTENT PROVISION OF THIS SECTION, EFFECTIVE FOR ANNUAL PERIODS BEGINNING JULY FIRST, TWO THOUSAND  TWENTY- FIVE,  THE  COMMISSIONER  SHALL,  SUBJECT TO THE AVAILABILITY OF FEDERAL FINANCIAL PARTICIPATION AND UPON APPROVAL OF THE STATE DIRECTOR  OF  THE BUDGET, FURTHER ADJUST MEDICAL ASSISTANCE RATES OF PAYMENT FOR HOME CARE SERVICES  AGENCIES  AND HOME CARE SERVICES, INCLUDING HOME CARE SERVICES PROVIDED BY ENTITIES QUALIFYING UNDER SUBDIVISION NINE OF THIS  SECTION, TARGETED  FOR  INCREASED  SALARY  AND  BENEFITS  FOR  HOME HEALTH AIDES, PERSONAL CARE AIDES AND CONSUMER DIRECTED PERSONAL ASSISTANTS,  AS  WELL AS  FOR  RECRUITMENT,  TRAINING AND RETENTION OF DIRECT CARE WORKERS FOR SERVICES IN SHORTAGE AREAS AND BY SHORTAGE DISCIPLINES WHICH MAY INCLUDE NURSES, THERAPISTS, SOCIAL WORKERS, HOME HEALTH AIDES AND PERSONAL  CARE AIDES.
 THE  COMMISSIONER  SHALL BE FURTHER AUTHORIZED, UPON APPROVAL OF THE STATE DIRECTOR OF THE BUDGET, TO UTILIZE STATE FUNDS, AS  AVAILABLE, INCLUDING  FEDERAL  COVID-19  RELIEF  FUNDS  ALLOCATED  TO  NEW YORK, TO DISTRIBUTE AS DIRECT FUNDING TO HOME CARE SERVICE PROVIDER ENTITIES  FOR THESE  PURPOSES AND PERSONNEL FOR SERVICES TO MEDICAL ASSISTANCE RECIPI- ENTS.
   (B) RATE ADJUSTMENTS AND DIRECT PAYMENTS MADE UNDER  THIS  SUBDIVISION MAY  ALSO  BE  PROVIDED  TO  PILOT  TEST  THE  IMPACT ON RECRUITMENT AND RETENTION OF ALLOWING FUNDS TO BE USED FOR CRITICAL SUPPORTS AND  INCEN- TIVES  FOR  DIRECT  CARE PERSONNEL, INCLUDING TRANSPORTATION, EDUCATION, TRAINING, CHILD  DAY  CARE,  CAREER  LADDER,  PEER  SUPPORT,  AND  OTHER SUPPORTS WHICH THE COMMISSIONER MAY DETERMINE.
-  (C) ON OR BEFORE OCTOBER FIRST, TWO THOUSAND TWENTY-FIVE, THE  COMMIS- SIONER SHALL REPORT TO THE GOVERNOR AND LEGISLATURE ON THE EFFECTIVENESS OF  THIS  SECTION  IN RECRUITMENT AND RETENTION OF DIRECT CARE HOME CARE PERSONNEL, AND IN ADDRESSING COMMUNITY NEED, AND SHALL MAKE  RECOMMENDA- TIONS  FOR  THE CONTINUATION OR MODIFICATION OF THE PROGRAM.
+  (C)  ON  OR BEFORE OCTOBER FIRST, TWO THOUSAND TWENTY-SIX, THE COMMIS- SIONER SHALL REPORT TO THE GOVERNOR AND LEGISLATURE ON THE EFFECTIVENESS OF THIS SECTION IN RECRUITMENT AND RETENTION OF DIRECT  CARE  HOME  CARE PERSONNEL,  AND IN ADDRESSING COMMUNITY NEED, AND SHALL MAKE RECOMMENDA- TIONS FOR THE CONTINUATION OR MODIFICATION OF THE PROGRAM.
 THE  COMMIS- SIONER  SHALL SEEK THE INPUT OF REPRESENTATIVES OF THE PROVIDERS, PLANS, CONSUMERS AND WORKERS IN EXAMINING AND REPORTING ON THE PROGRAM.
-  15. SUBJECT TO THE AVAILABILITY OF FEDERAL FINANCIAL PARTICIPATION AND APPROVAL  OF  THE  STATE  DIRECTOR OF THE BUDGET, FOR HOME CARE SERVICES PROVIDED ON AND AFTER JULY FIRST, TWO THOUSAND TWENTY-FOUR, THE  COMMIS-
- S. 2931--A  5
+ S. 2931--B  5

- SIONER  SHALL  ADJUST  MEDICAID  RATES  OF PAYMENT FOR HOME CARE SERVICE AGENCIES TO ADDRESS INCREASES IN REIMBURSEMENT AS  MAY  BE  REQUIRED  BY IMPLEMENTATION  OF  AMENDMENTS TO THIS ARTICLE AND SUBDIVISION ELEVEN OF SECTION  THREE  HUNDRED  SIXTY-FIVE-A OF THE SOCIAL SERVICES LAW MADE BY THE CHAPTER OF THE LAWS OF TWO THOUSAND  TWENTY-THREE  THAT  ADDED  THIS SUBDIVISION.
+  15. SUBJECT TO THE AVAILABILITY OF FEDERAL FINANCIAL PARTICIPATION AND APPROVAL OF THE STATE DIRECTOR OF THE BUDGET,  FOR  HOME  CARE  SERVICES PROVIDED  ON AND AFTER JULY FIRST, TWO THOUSAND TWENTY-FIVE, THE COMMIS- SIONER SHALL ADJUST MEDICAID RATES OF  PAYMENT  FOR  HOME  CARE  SERVICE AGENCIES  TO  ADDRESS  INCREASES  IN REIMBURSEMENT AS MAY BE REQUIRED BY IMPLEMENTATION OF AMENDMENTS TO THIS ARTICLE AND SUBDIVISION  ELEVEN  OF SECTION  THREE  HUNDRED  SIXTY-FIVE-A OF THE SOCIAL SERVICES LAW MADE BY THE CHAPTER OF THE LAWS OF TWO  THOUSAND  TWENTY-FOUR  THAT  ADDED  THIS SUBDIVISION.
   §  6.
 Subdivision  8  of  section 4403-f of the public health law, as
  amended by section 21 of part B of chapter 59 of the laws  of  2016,  is